-MalariaMalaria is a serious disease, transmitted by the bite of an infected mosquito.
+MalariaMalaria is a serious and potentially life threatening disease, transmitted to humans through the bite of infected female Anopheles spp. mosquitoes

-Travellers are advised to follow an ABCD approach to preventing malaria (Awareness, Bite avoidance, Chemoprophylaxis (antimalarial tablets) – if appropriate, and Diagnosis).
+Malaria is preventable and curable if diagnosed and treated promptly.
+Travellers are advised to follow an ABCD approach to preventing malaria: Awareness, Bite avoidance, Chemoprophylaxis (malaria prevention tablets) where appropriate, and Diagnosis.

 Please check our Country Information pages for individual country recommendations.

+Malaria is widely distributed throughout tropical regions in Africa, Asia, Central and South America, Hispaniola (Dominican Republic and Haiti), the Middle East and Oceania.
 The global prevalence of malaria species differs.
 While there is overlap, P. falciparum is most common in Africa, Hispaniola and Papua New Guinea and P. vivax is more common in the Indian subcontinent and Central America.
 South America and South East Asia have both species.
-P. ovale and P. malariae are less common, but are mostly reported in Africa.
+P. ovale and P. malariae are less common but are mostly reported in Africa.
 P. knowlesi occurs in South East Asia with cases widely distributed in Sabah and Sarawak in Malaysian Borneo, and peninsular Malaysia.
-Cases have been reported from a number of other countries in South East Asia, and in travellers [3, 4].
+Cases have been reported from a number of other countries in South East Asia, and in travellers [5, 6].

 Malaria-endemic areas can be classified into areas of stable and unstable malaria transmission.
 In stable areas, for example many countries of sub-Saharan Africa, malaria transmission is year-round with high rates of infection.
-The population, particularly adults, may therefore develop a degree of immunity and the majority of clinical cases occur in infants and children.
+The population, particularly adults, may therefore develop a degree of immunity with the majority of clinical cases occurring in infants and children.
 In areas of unstable malaria, for example India, transmission tends to be seasonal with short epidemics of varying intensity.
 Malaria transmission in these unstable areas is less sustained, therefore communities have poor immunity and all age groups may be affected.

 Risk for travellers

 The risk of malaria varies according to season, geographic location, activities, type of accommodation, and the use of malaria prevention tablets and bite avoidance measures.

-Public Health England’s (PHE) Advisory Committee on Malaria Prevention (ACMP) Guidelines for malaria prevention in travellers from the UK are updated annually and provide country specific malaria risk information.
-This information is also available on our Country Information pages.
-Please be aware that other sources of advice may differ.
+Guidelines for malaria prevention in travellers from the UK developed and published by Public Health England’s (PHE) Advisory Committee for Malaria Prevention (ACMP), are updated annually and provide country specific malaria risk information.
+Detailed advice relating to specific groups of travellers is also included.
 An individual risk assessment should be performed for each traveller to determine the appropriate preventative advice.
-Travellers should be reminded that even in lower risk malaria areas where ‘bite avoidance and awareness’ alone are usually recommended, special attention should be given to bite prevention and febrile illness must be taken seriously and investigated promptly .
+Travellers should be reminded that even in lower risk malaria areas where ‘bite avoidance and awareness’ alone are usually recommended; special attention should be given to bite prevention and febrile illness must be taken seriously and investigated promptly .

 Malaria in travellers from the United Kingdom

-The sporozoite stage of the malaria parasite migrates from the mosquito gut to the salivary glands, and is injected into humans when the mosquito takes a blood meal.
+The sporozoite stage of the malaria parasite migrates from the mosquito gut to the salivary glands and is injected into humans when the mosquito takes a blood meal.
 Although the salivary glands can contain as many as 60,000 sporozoites, only a few are inoculated during feeding.